Becoming a Vendor

 November – April

-To become a SFMA member you must be an authentic producer, at least 18 years old, residing and producing your product within Saratoga, Washington, Schenectady or Rensselaer Counties in New York State.
+To become an SFMA member you must be an authentic producer, at least 18 years old, residing and producing your product within Saratoga, Washington, Schenectady, Rensselaer, or Warren Counties in New York State.

-SFMA membership provides the privilege to attend and vote at membership meetings, run for office and apply for a stall at a SFMA Market.
-Membership does not guarantee you a place at any market.
+SFMA membership provides the privilege to attend and vote at membership meetings, run for office and apply for a stall at an SFMA Market.
+Membership does not guarantee you a place in any market.

 Market stalls are awarded by the board of directors using criteria such as but not limited to: